napari/docs/docs/naps/10-migration-event-system.md

 These mechanisms are used in different parts of the codebase time and represent different communication semantics.
-As a result, different parts of napari communicate using different abstractions, making the flow of information through the application difficult to reason about.<br>
+As a result, different parts of napari communicate using different abstractions, making the flow of information through the application difficult to reason about.
 This has several consequences.

 #### Tight coupling to backend libraries

 Much of napari's internal communication is coupled directly to _Qt_ or _vispy_ because napari application code frequently interacts with their native communication mechanisms.
-This makes it difficult to separate application logic from GUI and rendering concerns and complicates support for alternative backends.<br>
+This makes it difficult to separate application logic from GUI and rendering concerns and complicates support for alternative backends.
 Ideally, backend-specific communication should remain an implementation detail, with napari exposing a consistent application-level dispatch model regardless of which GUI or rendering backend is being used.